RCmags/AirplanePitchStabilizer/README.md

 # Tail-lessStability
 This Arduino sketch is a servo controller for a tail-less airplane that is stabilized in the pitch-axis via an angle-of-attack sensor.
+It is assumed the aircraft is controlled with two elevons.

-The program is designed to receive 2 PWM inputs from an RC receiver, an analog signal from an angle-of-attack sensor, and outputs PWM signals for two servos.
-The aircraft is controlled by two elevons conneted to said servos.
+The program is designed to receive 2 PWM inputs from an RC receiver and an analog signal, and outputs two PWM signals for two servos.

-The simplest angle of attack sensor is a simple low-friction potentiometer attached to a weathervane.
+The simplest angle-of-attack sensor is a simple low-friction potentiometer attached to a weathervane.
 As the weathervane will closely follow the local airflow, it can be used as a reference from which to measure the angle of attack.

 This signal is then used in a PID controller with constant coefficients, with the signal of the sensor acting as the proportional term of the controller.
 By adjusting the appropriate coefficients, the static and dynamic stability of the aircraft can be greatly enhanced.
-This permits the center of mass of the vehicle can be moved aft, which in turn allows the reduction or complete elimination any reflex in the elevons (only if the reaction time of the servos is sufficient).
-The result is an aircraft with a greater lift-to-drag ratio than what is possible with just passive stability.
+This permits the center of mass of the vehicle can be moved aft which allows a reduction or complete elimination any reflex in the elevons.
+The result is an aircraft with a greater lift-to-drag ratio than what is otherwise possible with passive stability.

 The program was written for an Arduino Nano but it should be compatible with other boards.
 It requires the "PinChageInterrupt" library found here: